Estimated reading time: 5 minutes

 Unfortunately, most people's energy needs don't fall exclusively in this time window.
 Therefore, they need a way to store the energy they are generating for later in the day/night.

 The grid (power companies) usually offer a simple and affordable solution for this "storage" problem called net metering.
-In many cases, net metering is a better option than battery storage.
+In many cases, net metering is a better option than battery storage, especially considering the cost of batteries.

 The power your solar generates will be used immediately by your home's power demand, but any excess will be routed back to the grid for the power company to sell to other people.

 Often, power companies will then give you a credit.
 This credit can be a fixed price per kWh OR it can be a 1-for-1 credit.
-This means you will be allowed to later use the same amount of kWh that is sent to the grid (just like a battery but without efficiency loss).
+This means you will be allowed to later use the same amount of kWh that is sent to the grid (similar to a battery, but without efficiency loss).

 Important Differences Between Net Metering, Feed-In Tariffs, and Net Billing